22 DAYS ●

 Fly to Beijing, China's historical Capital, for a four-night stay.

 Heading to Beijing’s symbolic heart, stroll across Tiananmen Square and into the sprawling magnificence of the Forbidden City to discover a complex full of imperial riches.
-Later, enjoy a rickshaw ride through the warren like hutongs and visit a local family to gain a deeper insight into Chinese culture and local customs.
+Later, enjoy a leisurely stroll through the warren-like hutongs where you will meet a local family to gain a deeper insight into Chinese culture and local customs.
 This evening sit down to a traditional dinner of Peking Duck.

 Visit China’s most iconic sight – the Great Wall.
 There is no better way to appreciate this incredible structure than a walk along it.
 Visit a jade factory then savour an afternoon in the idyllic Summer Palace.
 This evening there is an option to see Kung Fu masters in action (at your own expense).